 What is the difference between headhunting and traditional recruitment?

-Traditional recruitment relies on job adverts and candidate applications; headhunting proactively identifies and approaches high-value individuals who may not be applying openly.
+Traditional recruitment relies on job adverts and applications, while headhunting involves proactively identifying and approaching candidates directly.

 Back to Blog